 DESTRUCTION OF RECORDS:

 HHW will destroy our records only after the requirements for retention have been fulfilled.
-Destruction will occur in a way that protects patient privacy in accordance with regulations made by the College of Homeopaths of Ontario
+The destruction will occur in a way that protects patient privacy in accordance with regulations made by the College of Homeopaths of Ontario

 PATIENT ACCESS TO RECORDS: